graalvm/workshops/native-image/reflection/README.md

 From its static analysis, the `native-image` tool was unable to determine that class `StringReverser` was ever used and therefore did not include it in the executable it built.
 Note: By omitting unnecessary classes, the tool reduces the size of the resulting file.
 However, as you have just seen, this can cause issues when used with reflection.
-The next section describes how to avoid these issues.
+The next section describes how to resolve this.

 ## TODO **STEP 3**: Introducing Native Image Configuration

 You use configuration files to inform the `native-image` tool about the use of reflection in an application.
 The files are written in `JSON` and are passed to the `native-image` tool through the use of a command-line option.
-Here is an example of how you can do this for your project (if you had created the configuration files):
+Here is an example of how you can do this for your project (if you create the configuration files):

 You can pass other types of configuration information to the `native-image` build tool.
 It currently supports the following types of configuration: